chiefmurph/MAUC/README.md

 reflecting all changes that have been made to those files **while that branch is active.**
-The versions of your files on all other branches remain in their existing state at the time you left the branch.
+The versions of your files on all other branches remain in their existing states at the time you left the branch.
 Switching branches causes you to only **loses sight of** the versions on the other branches, not lose them entirely.